amoodie/shoreline_extract/README.md

 You can download these scenes explicitly, or any other scenes that fall into the `WRS_PATH = 121` and `WRS_ROW = 034` flight path from any time.

 These files should be placed into the `data` folder as uncompressed folders (see the file tree above for where the folders should be located).
-Actually, the folders could be placed anywhere, if the `build_shorelineset.m` code parameter `meta.directory` is changed.
+Actually, the folders could be placed anywhere, if the `meta.directory` parameter in `build_shorelineset.m` is changed to the appropriate path.